 - previous commitments will be respected if possible: plans can be altered to fit a situation as it changes;

 - things people are doing are valued over the time-frame in which they are happening.

-On a related note, it must be mentioned that polychronic societies are usually high-context, while monochronic societies are likely to be low-context).
+On a related note, it must be noted that polychronic cultures are usually high-context and collectivist, while monochronic cultures are likely to be low-context and individualistic).

 How do different perceptions of time affect global organizations?
 What challenges are likely to arise when implementation and delivery of a project involve different cultural groups?

 To find out more about the cultural perception of time, please consider subscribing to the course “Workplace conflict: time management across different cultures”.

 Hall’s Cultural Dimensions (Polychronic- vs monochronic cultures, high- vs low-context cultures)